getreu/tp-note/docs/source/tpnote--manpage.md

 ^[The variables '`{{ fm.fm_title }}`' and '`{{ fm.fm_subtitle }}`' reflect the values
 in the note's front matter.]

-Example, consider the following document with the filename:
+For example, consider the following document with the filename:

     20211031-My file.md